aknot242/f5-automation-toolchain-lab/docs/module6/lab1.rst

 .. literalinclude :: ../module5/files/f5_automation_toolchain_template_extra_variables.yml
    :language: yaml

-The default value of `9092` for extra variable `consumerPort` needs to be replaced with your service exposed port.
+The default value of `9092` for extra variable `kafkaConsumerPort` needs to be replaced with your service exposed port.

   |image13|